 Massachusetts residents need to beware and do a quick check on their home thermostats.
 This is because a recall has been announced for more than 1 million thermostats.
 This is due to a problem that can cause a fire due to battery leakage.
 The defective products have been sold in hardware stores and other places under various brand names, including such names as Emerson, Maytag, Frigidaire, and Ruud.

-When people are injured and property is damaged due to a defective product, there is legal recourse available to those who have been affected.
+When people are injured and the property is damaged due to a defective product, there is legal recourse available to those who have been affected.
 Massachusetts attorneys familiar with laws surrounding product liability may be able to explain consumer rights.
 These attorneys can also explain what legal remedies are available.
 These may include seeking financial compensation to cover losses and expenses incurred due to the product defect.

 Though no injuries caused by the defective units have been reported to date, there have been reports of seven units sustaining burn damage caused by the defect, so it is fortuitous that no one was hurt.
 The thermostats were manufactured in China and sold from 2006 through 2013 in both the U.S. and Canada, among other locales.
 The recalled units original cost ranged from $30 and $70 each.